 Extending from eating as a family or at least one of you with your kids a few times a week, is showing YOUR enthusiasm for the FOOD rather than whether or not your little peeps are eating it.
 Be casual when they melt down over food “That’s a shame.
 Well, just sit here and chat to us then” (nothing like boredom at the table with no toys to get a child thinking eventually “Well, I may as well eat then”) Meanwhile you can affirm their choices when they helped you fill the shopping basket “Thanks so much for choosing the broccoli, this is the best one I’ve ever tasted”.
 Might sound like overkill, but our kids LOVE validation and making them feel clever for choosing something for you is a brilliant, simple way to provide them some validation without any expectation that they eat it.

-Now, while this is a fraction of the principals we cover across the 10 topics of the THRIVE: Raising Kids WHo Love real Food e course, (which you can join by clicking that link) where we cover the 10 major topics of concern and an incredible array of practitioners help us as we look at deficiencies, immunity, gut health, body image, tiny and teen fussiness, additive knowledge and more, it’s a great place to start – or take things to the next level!
+Now, while this is a fraction of the principals we cover across the 10 topics of the THRIVE: Raising Kids Who Love real Food e course, (which you can join by clicking that link) where we cover the 10 major topics of concern and an incredible array of practitioners help us as we look at deficiencies, immunity, gut health, body image, tiny and teen fussiness, additive knowledge and more.
+It’s a great place to start – or take things to the next level!

 And if you’re thinking “well it’s going to take me a lot more than just reading about good ideas.
 I need help putting them into practice, then please do join.
 Imagine the good that can come from 3.5 weeks with a good focus on this stuff and 2 coaching hours in the private group while the course is live!
 Crazy not to, hey?

 Real Food.
 Healthy Kids.
 Happy Life.